tiluna/chaos-engineering-demo/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 > [!TIP]
-> While we highly appreciate contributions, we recommend discussion the scope and approach for a contribution first by raising an issue on this repo.
+> While we highly appreciate contributions, we recommend discussing the scope and approach for a contribution beforehand by raising an issue on this repo.

 ## Trademarks